o-t-w/blog/src/content/blog/a-better-dialog.md

 - In CSS the dialog will match `:popover-open` but not `[open]` or `:open`
 - The element can only be closed via a popover method or command

 There aren't many behavioural differences between `<div popover>` and `<dialog popover>`, but it is important to use the most semantically correct element: the dialog element has the advantage of an implicit ARIA role of *dialog*.
-The one notable functional difference is focus behaviour: when shown, `<dialog popover>` will focus the first focusable element within the dialog, whereas `<div popover>`, for example, will not.
+The one notable functional difference is focus behaviour.
+When shown, `<dialog popover>` will focus the first focusable element within the dialog, or the dialog itself if no children are focusable.
+The is different from the usual popover focus behaviour: opening `<div popover>`, for example, will cause the first focusable element within the popover to be the next tab stop.

 ## Shortcomings of `<dialog popover>`